bloominstituteoftechnology/node-db2-project/README.md

 Ensure the client passes a `name` property in the request body.
 If there's an error, respond with an appropriate status code, and send a JSON response of the form `{ error: "Some useful error message" }`.

-Return de `id` of the inserted zoo and a 201 status code.
+Return the `id` of the inserted zoo and a 201 status code.

 ### `GET /api/zoos`